Representation theory of Geigle-Lenzing complete intersections: CM-canonical algebras and -tilting objects

-Now we concentrate on our CM-canonical algebra $A^{\rm CM}$.
-We work under Assumption~\ref{minimal presentation}.
-It follows from Proposition \ref{I-canonical has finite global dimension}(a) that $A^{\rm CM}$ has finite global dimension.
-We give more properties below, where the statement (b) was shown in \cite[6.1]{KLM} (cf. \cite[1.2]{FU}).
+The quiver presentation of $A^{\rm CM}$ was given in Theorem~\ref{endomorphism convex}.
+For the hypersurface case $n=d+2$, we give more detailed properties below, where the statement (b) was shown in \cite[6.1]{KLM}, \cite[1.2]{FU}.
 We refer to \cite{HM} for more information on the tensor product of the path algebras of type $\A$.